New Zealand has been ranked 5th in the World in the Good Country Index for it’s positive contribution to humanity.

 So there will be continued growth over the next few decades, especially in the ‘golden triangle’ of Auckland-Waikato-Bay of Plenty and also in Canterbury.

-This will require continued investment in growth related infrastructure, and also in timely renewal of infrastructure.
+This will require continued investment in growth-related infrastructure, and also in the timely renewal of infrastructure.

 This will create challenges for infrastructure managers, and also with regard to the funding of this infrastructure.